An almost binomial Markov chain

 Now, if we consider independent and identically distributed variables \(Y_1\sim \mathrm{Bernoulli}(p)\), \(Y_2\sim \mathrm{Bernoulli}(p)\), …, \(Y_n\sim \mathrm{Bernoulli}(p)\), we can define a new variable \(N_n = Y_1 + \cdots + Y_n\) and an average \[ \bar Y^{(n)} = \frac{N_n}{n}.\]

 The random variable \(N_n\) is distributed according to the binomial distribution and it’s easy to calculate the mean \(\mathbb E[N_n] = np\) and variance \(\mathbb V[N_n] = np(1-p)\).
-Consequently, \(\mathbb E[ \bar Y^{(n)} ] = p\) and \(\mathbb V[\bar Y^{(n)}] = np(1-p)/n^2 = p(1-p)/n \le 1/4n\).
+Consequently: \(\mathbb E[ \bar Y^{(n)} ] = p\) and \(\mathbb V[\bar Y^{(n)}] = np(1-p)/n^2 = p(1-p)/n \le 1/4n\).

-Hence, we see that if we want to estimate \(p\), then \(\bar Y^{(n)}\) is a reasonable estimator to use, and we can control its variance by choosing appropriate \(n\).
+Hence, we see that if we want to estimate \(p\), then \(\bar Y^{(n)}\) is a reasonable estimator to use, and we can control its variance by choosing an appropriate \(n\).

-Thinking about very large \(n\), recall that the strong law of large numbers guarantees that \[ P\left( \lim\limits_{n\to \infty} \bar Y^{(n)} = p \right) = 1. \]
+For very large \(n\), recall that the strong law of large numbers guarantees that \[ P\left( \lim\limits_{n\to \infty} \bar Y^{(n)} = p \right) = 1. \]

 A bit lazy coin tossing

 Above we defined a sequence of independent Bernoulli variables.
-Let’s introduce some dependency between them: define \[ Y_1\sim \mathrm{Bernoulli}(p) \] and, for \(n\ge 1\), \[ Y_{n+1}\mid Y_n \sim w\,\delta_{Y_n} +(1-w)\, \mathrm{Bernoulli}(p). \]
+Let’s introduce some dependence between them: define \[ Y_1\sim \mathrm{Bernoulli}(p) \] and, for \(n\ge 1\), \[ Y_{n+1}\mid Y_n \sim w\,\delta_{Y_n} +(1-w)\, \mathrm{Bernoulli}(p). \]

 Hence, to draw \(Y_1\) we simply toss a coin, but to draw \(Y_2\) we can be lazy with probability \(w\) and use the sampled value \(Y_1\) or, with probability \(1-w\), actually do the hard work of tossing a coin again.